-The Board of Adjustment is authorized to grant special exceptions for the special circumstances as set forth in Section 63.11 of the New Hanover County Zoning ordinance to allow for reasonable accommodation under the Federal Fair Housing Act.
-The Board of Adjustment shall grant a special exception as a reasonable accommodation under the Federal Fair Housing Act if the Board finds by the greater weight of the evidence that the proposed special exception is:
+The Board of Adjustment is authorized to grant reasonable accommodations for the special circumstances as set forth in 10.3.13 of the New Hanover County Unified Development Ordinance to allow for reasonable accommodation under the Federal Fair Housing Act.
+The Board of Adjustment shall grant a request for reasonable accommodation under the Federal Fair Housing Act if the Board finds by the greater weight of the evidence that the proposed special exception will be used by an individual or individuals with a disability or handicap protected under federal law, is the minimum needed to provide accommodation, and is both "reasonable" and "necessary."

-- 1. "Reasonable."
-An accommodation will be determined to be reasonable if it would not undermine the legitimate purposes and effects of existing zoning regulations, and if it will not impose significant financial and administrative burdens upon the County and/or constitute a substantial or fundamental alteration of the County's ordinance provisions; and - 2.
-"Necessary."
-An accommodation will be determined to be necessary if it would provide direct or meaningful therapeutic amelioration of the effects of the particular disability or handicap), and would afford handicapped or disabled person's equal opportunity to enjoy and use housing in residential districts in the County.
+- 1. "Reasonable" An accommodation will be determined to be reasonable if it would not undermine the legitimate purposes of this Ordinance, it does not constitute a substantial alteration of this Ordinance or other County standard, and it will not impose significant financial and administrative burdens upon the County; and - 2.
+"Necessary" An accommodation will be determined to be necessary if it would provide direct or meaningful therapeutic amelioration of the effects of the particular disability or handicap, and would afford handicapped or disabled persons equal opportunity to use housing in residential districts in the County.